 A devoted educator, Mr. Beaver has conducted master classes throughout North America, South America, Europe, Asia, and Australia.
 He has held teaching positions at the Royal Conservatory of Music, the University of British Columbia, and the Peabody Conservatory.
 More recently, he served on the faculty of New York University and as artist-in-residence at the Yale School of Music, where he was awarded its highest honor, the Sanford Medal.
-He joined the faculty of the Colburn School in August 2013 as Professor of Violin and Co-director of String Chamber Music Studies in the Colburn School Conservatory of Music.
+He joined the faculty of the Colburn School Conservatory of Music in 2013 as Professor of Violin and served as Co-Director of String Chamber Music Studies from 2013–2018.

 Mr. Beaver is proud to be a founding member of the Montrose Trio with pianist Jon Kimura Parker and cellist Clive Greensmith.
 Mr. Beaver plays a 1789 Nicola Bergonzi violin.